va7sdf/artbergmann/albums/young_canadians/this_is_your_life/index.markdown

 ---
+artist: young canadians
-title: young canadians - this is your life
+title: this is your life
 slug: this_is_your_life
 ---
 This Is Your Life 12" EP (QEP 1205)